Table of contents

 Finally, we will explore a different application that runs over TCP, namely the telnet

-service.
-The telnet
+service. telnet

 is kind of the predecessor for ssh